jacopoMauro/website/content/authors/admin/_index.md

 research interests also include Microservices, Concurrent Languages, and Explainable AI.

 Jacopo holds a PhD degree in informatics from the University of Bologna.
-He has lived in four countries and worked in world renowned Universities (Bologna, Paris Diderot, Oslo, SDU) and Research Centers (INRIA).
+He has lived in four countries and worked in world-renowned Universities (Bologna, Paris Diderot, Oslo, SDU) and Research Centers (INRIA).

 {style="text-align: justify;"}